vectordotdev/vector/rfcs/2020-12-21-5664-trl-cli-distribution.md

 Another artifact to package, release, distribute, document, maintain, etc. does introduce continuing humanpower burdens.
-This RFC presumes that those burdens are worthwhile but should be rejected if deemed otherwise.
+This RFC presumes that those burdens are worthwhile but should be rejected if it's deemed otherwise.

 ## Alternatives

-The alternative would be to continue requiring would-be users to clone the repo and install Rust.
+The alternative would be to continue requiring would-be users to clone the repo, install Rust, and run `trl` manually.
 It's not clear that there's a desirable third alternative between the status quo and full distribution.

 ## Plan Of Attack